 I loved the time in my life when I was carrying our babies and anticipating each labor and birth.
 I had very positive birth experiences with a great support team, so it was very natural for me to want to continue to be involved in the world of pregnancy and birth.
 It was after the arrival of my third baby that I was introduced to the term "doula," and I knew that is what I wanted to be.

-After much research into the many programs available, I became a member of DONA International and followed the guidelines to becoming a certified birth doula (http://www.dona.org/develop/birth_cert.php).
+After much research into the many programs available, I became a member of DONA International and followed the guidelines to becoming a certified birth doula (https://www.dona.org/become-a-doula/birth-doula-certification/).

 During our visits we talk about the pregnancy and discuss previous prenatal visits, possible complications and the mother’s feelings and needs as it pertains to this pregnancy.
 I also ask her how she envisions her birth and what would make it a positive experience from her point of view.
 That sets the tone for how we will work together to achieve her goals.
 I explain the natural stages of labor and what one could experience during the course of labor, i.e. possible interventions, medications and natural remedies for pain relief, positions and options along the way.
 I also offer assistance in creating a birth plan to express her preferences and desires.